1960 Bluebonnet Bowl

-The 1960 Bluebonnet Bowl, part of the 1960 bowl game season, was the second annual contest and took place on December 17, 1960, at Rice Stadium in Houston, Texas.
+The 1960 Bluebonnet Bowl, part of the 1960 bowl game season, was the second annual contest and took place on December 17, 1960, at Rice Stadium in Houston.
 The competing teams were the Alabama Crimson Tide, representing the Southeastern Conference (SEC), and the Texas Longhorns, representing the Southwest Conference (SWC).
 In a defensive struggle, the game ended in a 3–3 tie.

 Teams

 Alabama

 The 1960 squad was Bear Bryant's third at Alabama.
 The Crimson Tide lost to Tennessee and tied Tulane in route to an 8–1–1 regular season.
 They accepted an invitation to play in the Bluebonnet Bowl against Texas following their 3–0 victory over long-time rival Auburn November 26.
 The appearance was the fourteenth overall bowl appearance and the first in the Bluebonnet Bowl for Alabama.

 Texas

 The 1960 Texas squad finished the regular season 7–3.
 The Longhorns lost to Nebraska, Arkansas and Rice.
 They accepted an invitation to play in the Bluebonnet Bowl against Alabama following their 21–14 victory over long-time rival Texas A&M November 24.
 The appearance was the tenth overall bowl appearance and the first in the Bluebonnet Bowl for Texas.